-Already, bans on abortion are being passed, including a law passed by Florida’s governor, Ron DeSantis, which becomes enforceable starting July 1.
+Recently, a flurry of bans on abortion have been passed, including a law passed by Florida’s governor, Ron DeSantis, which becomes enforceable starting July 1.
 The law restricts most types of abortion after 15 weeks.
 Meanwhile, Texas Senate Bill 8, passed in September 2021, signaled a real shift in the fate of abortions, by prohibiting procedures after six weeks.
-And perhaps most notably, a Mississippi law banning most abortions after 15 weeks appears to be at the center of the Supreme Court’s draft opinion.
+And perhaps most notably, a Mississippi law banning most abortions after 15 weeks, which was at the center of the Supreme Court’s decision.

-If you’re wondering what you can do to help protect reproductive rights that are becoming increasingly under threat, here are four organizations that offer resources, vital services, and other information.
+If you’re wondering what you can do to help protect reproductive rights that are becoming increasingly under threat, here are seven organizations that offer resources, vital services, and other information.

 - Center for Reproductive Rights.
 This advocacy organization focuses on giving legal help and assistance in service of reproductive freedoms.
 In its interactive project, “What if Roe fell?,” the organization created a visualized representation of potential abortion restrictions, such as TRAP (or “targeted regulation of abortion providers”) laws, parental involvement, and consent laws, which include biased counseling or requiring ultrasounds.